martineastwood/GBQ/README.md

 The `GBQ` package provides a wrapper around Google's BigQuery command line tool allowing it to be used from within Julia

-### Prerequisites

-You must have a working installation of the Google SDk and the Google BigQuery command line tool.
-Information about how to install them and set

-The `GBQ` package provides a thin wrapper around Google's BigQuery command line tool allowing it to be used from within Julia.

 ## Prerequisites